Indonesian government releases QRIS for safer transactionputri

 The security system of QRIS is guaranteed because it is prepared by Bank Indonesia and the Indonesian Payment System Association (Asosiasi Sistem Pembayaran Indonesia/ASPI).
 It is also established based on the international standard EMV Co – the agency that sets international QR code standards for payment systems.

 For the initial stage, QRIS focuses on implementing Merchant Presented Mode (MPM) model for QR Code Payment where a seller (merchant) displays the payment QR Code to be scanned by a buyer (customer) when making a payment transaction.

-QRIS will take effect on 1st January, 2020 to give preparatory transition period for Payment System Service Providers (Penyelenggara Jasa Sistem Pembayaran/PJSPs).
+QRIS will take effect on 1st January 2020 to give a preparatory transition period for Payment System Service Providers (Penyelenggara Jasa Sistem Pembayaran/PJSPs).